FirelyTeam/firely-docs/firelynetsdk/parsing.rst

 Parsing and serialization
 =========================

-The .NET API makes it easy to work with XML and Json-based FHIR data.
+The Firely .NET SDK makes it easy to work with XML and Json-based FHIR data.
 There are two approaches for getting data in and out of your application:

 * Work with the POCO classes (as described in :ref:`FHIR-model`).
 These are .NET classes that represent the FHIR resources mostly one-on-one.
 * Work with the ``ElementModel`` classes, which is an abstract memory model representing the FHIR data as an in-memory tree of data.